DesignByIce9/FlowerWarBGA/README.md

 # FlowerWarBGA
-Flower War Board Game Arena Implentation
+This is the code for the Board Game Arena implementation of Flower War by Ice 9 Games